 Contacting A Lawyer

 After your release, you will then have the time to contact and hire a lawyer to handle your case.
 Representing out-of-state clients is a major part of my criminal practice.
+Many attorneys represent people in this situation and because Florida has so many visitors, it is accommodated by the courts.

 Getting Back Home